 Giovanni Battista Meneghini, former husband of Maria Callas, in conversation with Virginia Zeani “Virginia, I have to tell you, you are one of the very few sopranos my wife is frightened of”

 Amongst Zeani’s most famous pupils are Sylvia McNair, Angela Brown, Susan Patterson, Stephen Mark Brown, Elizabeth Futral, Marilyn Mims, Vivica Genaux, Mark Nicolson, Heidi Klassen, James Valenti, Elina Garanca and Ailyn Perez.
-She has also been a judge in many prestigious vocal competitions most notably those at the Metropolitan Opera New York.
+She has also been a judge in many prestigious vocal competitions most notably those at the Metropolitan Opera New York and taught master classes in New Zealand on several occasions.

 She is the recipient of many major awards including Commendatore of the Italian Republic.
 In 2010 King Michael of Romania awarded her his highest honour “Nihil Sine Deo” and in May 2011 she travelled to the Elisabeta Palace in Bucharest where he invested her with the award.